pagkly/Zed/Investopedia4/What Is an Oligopsony.md

 Cocoa is a less obvious example of an oligopsony.
 Just three firms, including Cargill, Archer Daniels Midland, and Barry Callebaut, buy most of the world's cocoa bean production, which mostly originates with small farmers in third-world countries.

-American tobacco growers supply an oligopsony of cigarette makers.
+American tobacco growers [[Supply|supply]] an oligopsony of cigarette makers.
 Three companies, including Altria, Brown & Williamson, and Lorillard Tobacco Company, buy nearly 90% of all US-grown tobacco and supplement it with tobacco produced in other countries.

 ### The Publishing Oligopsony